Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/SEO - Client-only apps dont render content in time for the crawler/Option 3 - On-Demand Pre-rendering.md

 ---

-Does the pre-rendering on a new URL take too long?
+**Does the pre-rendering on a new URL take too long?**

 You can consider the main URL point `/exercise/:slug` to check if the prerendered file exists.
 If the prerendered file exists, send user the file.

 But if the prerendered file does not exist, you send a HTML file you construct in that endpoint.
 The HTML file will render an animation and a script block.
+User will see a funny animation while waiting.
 The script block could ajax to `/exercise/:slug/prerender` which will perform the actual rebuilding / prerendering.
 Every 1 second, that script block polls `/exercise/:slug/poll` for a successful message.
 On success, refresh the webpage, which will deliver the prerendered file because the api endpoint will detect the prerendered file exists this time.
 You should have a timeout where the poll stops and just refreshes the page from a meta tag level after some seconds timeout, which could help out with crawlers that follow redirects.

 ---